briankendall/forceFullDesktopBar/README.md

 When forceFullDesktopBar is not run as a daemon, it will try to inject its payload into all the current Dock processes (or just the ones for one user if -u is used) and then exit.
 The launchd property file (net.briankendall.forceFullDesktopBar.plist) will launch the process as a daemon when the system starts up and ensure it keeps running.

-forceFullDesktopBar requires both bootstrap.dylib and dockInjection.dylib in order to work.
-It will first look for both files in the current directory, and if it doesn't find them, it will look for them in /usr/local/forceFullDesktopBar/
+forceFullDesktopBar requires dockInjection.dylib in order to work.
+It will first look for this file in the current directory, and if it doesn't find it, it will look for it in /usr/local/forceFullDesktopBar/

+### Building

+As of version 1.2, forceFullDesktopBar uses Frida to do its code injection and function swapping, as its the only library I've found that can do so on Apple Silicon systems.
+However, Frida is a very heavy-weight library and isn't intended just for simple cases of code injection and function swapping.
+Consequently Frida's static libraries are too large to include in a GitHub repository, especially when combined together into a fat library, as required by Xcode.

+So to build forceFullDesktopBar, first run the bash script named `setup.sh` with the current directory at the root of the project.
+It will automatically fetch the needed archives from Frida's releases on GitHub, extract the needed static libraries, combine them into fat x86_64 / arm64e libraries, and move them into the right places in the project hierarchy.
+The script is currently set to download Frida 15.1.7 as that is the latest release as of the time of this writing, but newer releases will probably work too.

+Afterwards, open the Xcode project and build the ""Copy to install folder" target.
+You should now be set up to follow the above installation instructions.

 ### And what of macOS 10.12?